andy-schulz/thekla-examples/courses/cucumber/070_setting_a_custom_world_object/README.md

 nav_order: 70
 ---

-# Override the default World Object with you custom World Object
+# Override the default World Object with your custom World Object

 Cucumber offers the possibility to create your own custom world object so that you can pass any variable or helper function to your scenarios.